rsyncOSX/mydocsy/content/en/docs/settings/Sshsettings.md

 - `-i` is the ssh keypath and identityfile
 - `-p` is the port number ssh communicates through, default port 22

 If global ssh parameters are set, it applies to *all configurations*.
 It is possible to set other ssh values on each task.
-Global SSH keypath and identityfile in use.
+Global ssh keypath and identityfile in use.